Summary for Decision-Makers

 What to Watch:

-In the B2B space, automated forklifts, yard trucks, and delivery bots are becoming increasingly common — even in SMEs that don't consider themselves “tech companies.”
+In the B2B space, automated forklifts, yard trucks, delivery bots, and semi-autonomous fleet systems are becoming more common, even in SMEs that do not consider themselves “tech companies.”

-💡 Founder tip: Don’t wait for robotaxis — look into semi-autonomous solutions in warehousing, distribution, or field services that can deliver ROI today.
+💡 Founder tip: Don’t wait for robotaxis.
+Look into semi-autonomous solutions in warehousing, distribution, agriculture, or field services that can deliver practical ROI today.

 9. Blockchain Beyond Crypto: The Trust Layer for Modern Business

 Blockchain isn’t just about Bitcoin anymore.
-In 2025, it’s evolving into a trust infrastructure for digital business — providing transparency, immutability, and decentralized control across industries like supply chain, healthcare, real estate, and government services.
+In 2026, it’s evolving into a trust infrastructure for digital business, providing transparency, immutability, and decentralized control across industries like supply chain, healthcare, real estate, and government services.

 For SMEs, blockchain offers an affordable way to compete on trust and traceability, without needing massive back-end infrastructure.